vbachele/ft_transcendence_42/FunctionalSpecifications.md

 		- the messages from the other are grey and displayed on the left.
 		- When the screen is full of messages, the oldest one on the top disappears (to approve)
 	- About the message itself:
 		- I have the name, picture and the message.
-If i am not logged in i have a random picture and a random name choose by our team.
+If i am not logged in iI have a random picture and a random name choose by our team.

 ## <p align=center>**Learderboard**
 ![Leaderboard](./Images/Leaderboard.png)